bouvet/BouvetDevelopmentKit/README.md

 				TwoHandInteractable
 			</a>
 			<br/>
-			A generic prefab that shows the setup of a Hologram that can be interacted with with both hands.
+			A generic prefab that shows the setup of a Hologram that can be interacted with both hands.
 This example does not have a bounding box.
 		</td>
 	</tr>
 </table>